adonisjs/v7-docs/content/start/tutorial/hypermedia/cli_and_repl.md

 # Command line and REPL

-You might be wondering why we're starting the tutorial covering CLI and REPL instead of jumping straight into building features.
+You might be wondering why we're covering CLI and REPL instead of jumping straight into building features.
 Here's why: throughout this tutorial, you'll constantly use Ace commands to generate controllers, models, and other files.
-Learning these tools now prevents us from interrupting the flow later.
+Getting familiar with the CLI now prevents us from interrupting the flow later.

-More importantly, the REPL will become our playground for experimenting with models and databases.
+More importantly, the [REPL]() will become our playground for experimenting with models and databases.
 When we explore database queries, filters, and relationships in later sections, we'll use the REPL to try things out.
 It's a throwaway environment that lets us focus on learning concepts without the ceremony of building complete features.

 ## Exploring available commands

 Let's start by seeing what commands AdonisJS gives us.
-Run this in your terminal:
+Run this in your terminal.

 ```bash
 node ace list
 ```

-You'll see something like this:
+You should see something like this:

 :::media
 ![](./node_ace_list.png)